Create agent flows

 If prompted for authentication, enter

-for Connection name, select OAuth for Authentication Type, and select **Sign in.Note: If you see a ‘Failed to create OAuth connection’ error, you may need to allow popups in your browser.
+Lab connectionfor Connection name, select OAuth for Authentication Type, and select Sign in, and use your tenant credentials and Allow access.Note: If you see a ‘Failed to create OAuth connection’ error, you may need to allow popups in your browser.

 -